The Frozen Dead: Production

 The movie was filmed at Merton Park Studios in London.
 It was shot in Eastmancolour and shown in colour in theatres in the U.K. and on U.S. television.
 However, in theatres in the U.S., it was shown in black-and-white, allegedly to 'save money duplicating prints'.
 The film is a co-production of Gold Star Productions, Ltd. and Seven Arts Productions.
-Gold Star's only other film is It!, the companion film to The Frozen Dead in the U.S.
+Gold Star's only other film was It!, the companion film to The Frozen Dead in both Britain and America.

 The Frozen Dead is the first film in which Edward Fox received an on-screen credit, although he had been in three previous films.

-Distribution
+Release

-The Frozen Dead was released in the U.K. on 14 October 1966.
-Its theatrical premiere in the U.S. was in Boston on 27 September 1967 and it went into domestic release in the U.S. on 15 November 1967.
-It was also released theatrically in West Germany, Italy and Greece, as well as in Belgium and Mexico, although all at unspecified dates.
+The Frozen Dead was rated 'X' by the British Board of Film Censors on 21 October 1966 and released in the UK on 23 July 1967.
+Its theatrical premiere in the US was in Boston on 27 September 1967 and it went into domestic release on 15 November.
+Theatrical distribution was handled in the UK by Warner-Pathé Distributors and in the US by Warner Bros.-Seven Arts.
+It was also released theatrically in West Germany, Italy and Greece, as well as in Belgium and Mexico.

-Upon its release in the U.K., the film was given an X-certificate by the British Board of Film Censors, although without the cutting of any scenes, which was sometimes required.
-The X-certificate meant that The Frozen Dead could only be exhibited to those over age 16.